ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-widget.md

 ---
 category: framework-tutorials
 order: 10
-menu-title: Creating a simple plugin
+menu-title: Implementing a simple widget
 ---

-# Creating a simple CKEditor 5 plugin
+# Implementing a simple widget

 In this tutorial you will learn how to implement a more complex CKEditor 5 plugin.
-We will build a "Simple box" feature which allows the user to insert a custom box with a title and body fields into the document.
+We will build a "Simple box" feature which will allow the user to insert a custom box with a title and body fields into the document.
 We will use the widget utils and work with the model-view conversion in order to properly setup the behavior of this feature.
-Later on, we will create a UI which allows inserting new simple boxes into the document via the toolbar button and allow controlling simple box properties such as alignment and width.
+Later on, we will create a UI which will allow to insert new simple boxes into the document via the toolbar button and allow controlling simple box properties such as alignment and width.

 ## Before you start

-While it is not strictly necessary to read the {@link TODO Quick start} guide before going through this tutorial, it may help you to get more comfortable with CKEditor 5 framework before you will dive into this tutorial.
+While it is not strictly necessary to read the {@link framework/guides/quick-start Quick start} guide before going through this tutorial, it may help you to get more comfortable with CKEditor 5 framework before you will dive into this tutorial.

-We will also reference various parts of the {@link TODO CKEditor 5 architecture} section as we go.
-While reading them is not necessary to finish this tutorial, you can read those guides later on to get a better understanding of the mechanisms used in this tutorial.
+We will also reference various parts of the {@link framework/guides/architecture/intro CKEditor 5 architecture} section as we go.
+While reading them is not necessary to finish this tutorial, we recommend reading those guides at some point to get a better understanding of the mechanisms used in this tutorial.

 ## Let's start